A Robert Louis Stevenson Timeline (Nov. 13th 1850 – Dec. 3rd 1894)

 April-July

-Leaves Sydney on 11 April on the Janet Nicoll, cruising Aukland, New Zealand, the Tokelau Islands, Cooks Islands, Ellice Islands, Gilbert Islands, Marshall Islands, New Caledonia, New Hebrideans and Noumea, amongst other places The cruise finishes on 26 July 1890 in Noumea, New Caledonia.
+Leaves Sydney on 11 April on the Janet Nicoll, cruising Auckland, New Zealand, the Tokelau Islands, Cooks Islands, Ellice Islands, Gilbert Islands, Marshall Islands, New Caledonia, New Hebrideans and Noumea, amongst other places The cruise finishes on 26 July 1890 in Noumea, New Caledonia.

 May: Publication of Father Damien: An Open Letter to Reverend Doctor Hyde